ItsSahilXd/nhentai.py/README.md

 <br>

 `nhentai.search(query:str, page:int, sort_by:str)` <br>
-Looks for doujins related to a given [keyword](https://nhentai.net/info/).
+Returns a list of doujins related to a given [keyword](https://nhentai.net/info/).

 `nhentai.search_tagged(tag_id:int, page:int, sort_by:str)`<br>
-Looks for doujins that have the given tag id.
+Returns a list of doujins that have the given tag id.
 <br>
 <br>

 ## Examples
-### Getting doujin by an id
+### Getting doujin using a /g/id
 ```
 >>> d = nhentai.get_doujin(123)
 >>>